bluppco/idearebel/src/content/ideas/ai-and-digital-marketing-a-must-for-2023.md

 ---
-title: AI and Digital Marketing - A Must For 2023
+# AI-Marketing-2023-Digital-Agency-1.jpeg
 description: AI and Digital Marketing - A Must For 2023
 image: https://blupp.b-cdn.net/idearebel/nike-digital-shoe-idea-rebel.jpeg?quality=80&width=800
-# AI-Marketing-2023-Digital-Agency-1.jpeg
+order: 1
 publish_date: January 31, 2023
+sub_title: ""
+title: AI and Digital Marketing - A Must For 2023
 url: https://www.idearebel.com/ideas/ai-and-digital-marketing-a-must-for-2023/
 ---
 The end of 2022 marked the true ascension of Artificial Intelligence.
 Amazing tools like ChatGPT and DALL-E 2 burst into our lives, and people are finding incredible uses for AI – from writing poems to programming.
 This trend will continue and intensify in 2023, and AI will play an even bigger role in advertising and marketing.